Wevah/BinaryCodedDecimal/README.md

 # BinaryCodedDecimal

-Convert from integers to and from binary coded decimal in Swift.
+Convert from integers to and from binary-coded decimal in Swift.